-- Develop formal policies and procedures governing RACF administration and security. - Review the staff allocation to RACF security, administration, and support to ensure needs are met. - Ensure all RACF profiles clearly identify the person or device assigned to RACF IDs.
+• Ensure all security profiles clearly identify the person or device assigned to IDs.
 As individual accountability is a primary security objective, the Department should, wherever possible, avoid the use of generically assigned IDs, unassigned IDs, and shared IDs.
 While there are cases where the use of such IDs is necessary, it should generally be prohibited unless absolutely necessary.